kennymiesner/unit-4-build-week/README.md

 this endpoint needs a body to post with, like below
 {
-"user_email": "xxxxxx@gmail.com",
+"email": "xxxxxx@gmail.com",
-"role_name": "owner or customer",
+"role": "owner or customer",
 "password":"xxxxx"
 }
 **Response will be**